Evaluation concepts

 Synthetic data

-Once you have a few examples, you can try to artificially generate examples.
-It's generally advised to have a few good hand-craft examples before this, as this synthetic data will often resemble them in some way.
+Once you have a few examples, you can try to artificially generate some more.
+It's generally advised to have a few good hand-crafted examples before this, as this synthetic data will often resemble them in some way.
 This can be a useful way to get a lot of datapoints, quickly.

 When setting up your evaluation, you may want to partition your dataset into different splits.
-This can help save cost.
-For example, you might use a smaller split for many rapid iterations and a larger split for your final evaluation.
+For example, you might use a smaller split for many rapid and cheap iterations and a larger split for your final evaluation.
 In addition, splits can be important for the interpretability of your experiments.
 For example, if you have a RAG application, you may want your dataset splits to focus on different types of questions (e.g., factual, opinion, etc) and to evaluate your application on each split separately.

 Evaluators